 In addition to SL content, the ESS HL course will consider different environmental systems in greater depth, including ecosystem dynamics, atmospheric and oceanic physics and hydrological systems.
 Pressing issues such as climate change, biodiversity loss and food security will be considered in more detail.
 HL Students will also study three further modules in Environmental Law, Environmental and Ecological Economics and Environmental Ethics.

-Geography and/or Biology GCSE with at least a grade 6 are not prerequisites but would be an advantage.
-Pupils must be hungry for a deeper understanding about the world in which they live and be willing to explore ideas and current themes such as climate change, population control, and nature conservation.
+Biology and/or Geography GCSE with at least a grade 6 are not prerequisites but would be an advantage.
+Pupils must be hungry for a deeper understanding about the world in which they live and be willing to explore pressing issues such as climate change, biodiversity loss and sustainable development.

 The Environmental Systems and Societies course will provide pupils with a broad knowledge base in many of the pressing contemporary and historical socio-ecological issues facing humanity.
-Such knowledge is useful in careers that deal specifically with society such as journalism, nature conservation, teaching, and politics.
+ESS HL will be particularly relevant to pupils wishing to study subjects such as Biology, Geography, Anthropology and Environmental Science at university (this is not an exhaustive list).
+ESS is an asset in careers that deal specifically with environmental issues, including nature conservation, journalism, politics, law, teaching and finance.
 Pupils will also develop many transferable skills such as public speaking and presentation delivery, group work and forming and expressing personal opinions.
 These skills will undoubtedly prepare them for a wide range of careers in management and business.
 The ability to analyse and reason are key learning outcomes of the course.